rachel-sedibridge/COMP400-proj-IMAGE/README.md

 # Description
-Prototypes for my COMP 400 project with IMAGE.
+Prototypes for my COMP 400 project with IMAGE. **THIS IS OUT OF DATE I WILL UPDATE IT LATER!!**

 ## Depth Layers directory
 Prototype for the **perspective navigation** idea.
 Definitely too high-fidelity for this stage, I was in a rush working on things this week (don't we all just love working for non-profits those *always* stay within expected work hours).